will-smithgall/web/plan.md

 ## Schedule
 ---
 Add schedule for all planned semesters here
 Seperate them in different blocks / cards

 *Possibly add hyperlinks to each of the classes*
 *This could be the Pitt explanation of the class itself*

 ## Major Requirements
 ---
-In seperate cards, add all the classed necesary for a computer science major If needed, add in things for a Physics Minors!
-(Seperate block / cared)
+In seperate cards, add all the classed necesary for a computer science major
+If needed, add in things for a Physics Minors!
+(Seperate block / card)

 ## Gen Ed
 ---
-Add all of the gen ed categories necessary for SCI Within each category, add which classes to take to fulfill it Add which semester these will be taken in (*Not set in stone*)
+Add all of the gen ed categories necessary for SCI
+Within each category, add which classes to take to fulfill it
+Add which semester these will be taken in (*Not set in stone*)